 The first thing you should try is changing the API key from within the Rank Math plugin.
 The API key field displays the API key that Rank Math has generated automatically for your website.
 In addition, this API key helps you prove the ownership of your site to IndexNow-related search bots.

-In order to Change API Key, you need to navigate Rank Math SEO → Instant Indexing → IndexNow API Settings → API Key.
+In order to change the API Key, you need to navigate Rank Math SEO → Instant Indexing → IndexNow API Settings → API Key.
 Then click on the Change Key button.

 2.2 Check API Key Location